telehash/TMesh/TMesh.md

 * each mote will have a unique stable 32-byte identity, the hashname
 * two linked motes will have a unique long-lived session id, the routing token
-* all payloads will be encrypted ciphertext
+* all payloads will be encrypted ciphertext with forward secrecy
 * retransmissions and acknowledgements happen at a higher level and are not required in the framing
 * motes are members of a private mesh and only communicate with other verified members
-* chunked encoding is used to serialize variable length packets into fixed transmission frames
+* chunked encoding defines how to serialize variable length packets into fixed transmission frames

 ## Vocabulary

 * `mote` - a single physical transmitting/receiving device
 * `knock` - a single transmission
-* `window` - the period for a knock
+* `window` - the period for a knock, 2^22 microseconds (~4.2 seconds)
 * `window sequence` - each window will change frequency/channels in a sequence
-* `epoch` - one entire set of window sequences
+* `epoch` - one entire set of window sequences, 256 windows / 2^30 microseconds (~18 minutes)
 * `neighborhood` - the list of known nearby motes
 * `z-index` - the self-asserted resource level (priority) from any mote
 * `leader` - the highest z-index visible in any mote's neighborhood